cefn/watchable/packages/nevermore/README.md

 is regulated by a `nevermore` pipeline.

 Create a strategy and get back a `createExecutor()` function.
-The strategy shown below exercises most of the options - concurrency-limits, rate-limits, timeouts and retries...
+The strategy shown below exercises most of the options - concurrency-limits, rate-limits, backoff, timeouts and retries...

 ```ts
 import { createExecutorStrategy } from "@watchable/nevermore";